Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • <mark>Ensure that User3 can manage repo1.<mark>

-• Prevent User3 from accessing sensitive data in repo1.
+• <mark>Prevent User3 from accessing sensitive data in repo1.</mark>

 Which role should you assign to each user?
 To answer, drag the appropriate roles to the correct users.
 Each role may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.